Congenital adrenal hyperplasia is the name given to a group of inherited disorders of the adrenal gland.

 The goal of treatment is to return hormone levels to normal, or near normal.
 This is done by taking a form of cortisol, most often hydrocortisone.
 People may need additional doses of medicine during times of stress, such as severe illness or surgery.

-In most cases, congenital adrenal hyperplasia does not affect fertility.
+In some cases, congenital adrenal hyperplasia can affect fertility.

 Complications may include: